Chrisgo-75/shine/README.md

 ## Populating Test Data

 1. Run "rake db:seeds" which will populate 350,000 rows of real-looking data in "Customers" db table.

   * The script location which is ran is located at `/db/seeds.rb`

+## Running Tests

+1. `$ rspec spec/`

+* Will run "*.rb" file tests within /spec

+2. `$ rake teaspoon`

+* Will run tests within /spec/javascripts/ ... ".js" files.